-- Protect and expand the effectiveness of income support programs and their related health coverage programs in the Social Security Act, including the Old Age, Survivors, and Disability Insurance (Title II) programs, Supplemental Security Income (SSI) (Title XVI) program, Medicare (Title XVIII), and Medicaid (Title XIX); - Reject any proposal to privatize or otherwise diminish Social Security trust funds or revenues dedicated to the trust funds; - Support proposals to ensure the long-term solvency (over 75 years) of the Social Security Trust Funds through adjustments that spread the costs and preserve current and future benefits, through options such as expanding the earnings that are subject to the Federal Insurance Contributions Act (FICA), increasing FICA rates, or expanding the base of workers who participate in the Social Security system; - Reallocate Social Security payroll taxes to extend the solvency of the Disability Insurance Trust Fund after 2016; - Make adjustments to ensure the solvency of the Social Security programs through changes made outside of a deficit reduction context;
+- ▶ Protect and expand the effectiveness of income support programs and their related health coverage programs in the Social Security Act, including the Old Age, Survivors, and Disability Insurance (Title II) programs, SSI (Title XVI) program, Medicare (Title XVIII), and Medicaid (Title XIX): - ► Reject any proposal to privatize or otherwise diminish Social Security trust funds or revenues dedicated to the trust funds; - ▶ Support proposals to ensure the long term solvency (over 75 years) of the Social Security trust funds through adjustments that spread the costs and preserve current and future benefits, through options such as expanding the earnings that are subject to the Federal Insurance Contributions Act (FICA), increasing FICA rates, or expanding the base of workers who participate in the Social Security system;

-- Reject proposals to increase the retirement age, change the benefit formula, reduce annual cost-of-living adjustments, or otherwise cut benefits; - Maintain the insurance protections of the Title II programs for people with disabilities; and - Recognize that intellectual disability, cerebral palsy, and most other developmental disabilities are lifelong conditions.
+- ► Support proposals to put Social Security's Old-Age and Survivors Trust Fund and Disability Insurance Trust Fund on an even financial path by reallocating FICA taxes or creating a single Social Security Trust Fund: - ► Make adjustments to ensure the solvency of the Social Security programs through changes outside of a deficit reduction context; - ▶ Reject proposals to increase the retirement age, change the benefit formula, reduce annual cost-of-living adjustments, or otherwise cut benefits; - ► Maintain the insurance protections of the Title II programs for people with disabilities; and - ▶ Recognize that intellectual and developmental disabilities are lifelong conditions.
 Therefore, maintain SSI and Title II as cash assistance programs that are relevant and viable for children and adults with these conditions.